Session 1 – June 18-21

 Massanetta’s Middle School Conference transforms the faith journey of hundreds of middle schoolers from all around the country.
 Every aspect of this conference is crafted with middle schoolers in mind.
-Conference activities like keynote, recreation, encounter groups, and workshops are centered on the theme “created. claimed. called. y’all are mine” and our key scripture verse Isaiah 43:1-2.
+Conference activities like keynote, recreation, encounter groups, and workshops are centered on the theme of the summer.

 We promise it will be one of the best things your youth does all year!

 “The word that came to Jeremiah from the Lord: “Come, go down to the potter’s house, and there I will let you hear my words.”
 So I went down to the potter’s house, and there he was working at his wheel.
 The vessel he was making of clay was spoiled in the potter’s hand, and he reworked it into another vessel, as seemed good to him.
 Then the word of the Lord came to me: Can I not do with you, O house of Israel, just as this potter has done? says the Lord.
 Just like the clay in the potter’s hand, so are you in my hand, O house of Israel.”